PlanQK/AnomalyDetectionWithGANs/README.md

     pennylaneSimulator: Parametrized circuit with Pennylane
     pennylaneIBMQ: Same as pennylaneSimulator, but with the IBM Q backend
 ```
-If `method=tfqSimulator` can also be used together with a rigetti-backend, simulating the quantum-circuit on a QVM.
+The `method=tfqSimulator` can also be used together with a rigetti-backend, simulating the quantum-circuit on a QVM.
 To this end, the parameter `backend` needs to be set to `backend=rigetti`.
 The container can be run in training mode by
 specifying the `trainOrpredict=train` flag.
 This will train the model and save the trained parameters in the mounted volume.
 In `trainOrpredict=predict` mode the container loads the trained parameters, that were previously saved to the mounted `model` folder.